About KCSDV and Mission Statement

 The Kansas Coalition Against Sexual and Domestic Violence (KCSDV) is Kansas’ leading statewide voice for victims and survivors of sexual and domestic violence.
 KCSDV is a statewide nonprofit organization – and coalition – with the mission of preventing and eliminating sexual and domestic violence.

-As an organization, KCSDV 1) trains professionals (including coalition member program staff) working in an array of disciplines across the state of Kansas; 2) works on public policy with partners and lawmakers; and 3) increases awareness about sexual and domestic violence.
+As an organization, KCSDV 1) trains professionals (including coalition member program staff) working in an array of disciplines across the state of Kansas; 2) collaborates on public policy with partners and lawmakers; and 3) increases awareness about sexual and domestic violence.

-KCSDV is also a coalition network made up of 26 coalition member programs located all across the state of Kansas.
+KCSDV is also a coalition network made up of 25 coalition member programs located all across the state of Kansas.
 Coalition member programs provide direct client services to victims and survivors of sexual and domestic violence in their respective areas of Kansas.
 KCSDV helps, supports, advocates, assists, and troubleshoots for and with coalition member programs concerning topics and issues of: new leadership and board of directors; legal help and law; legislation; domestic violence and sexual assault work and social work; how to work with local law enforcement; communications; and more.

-This project was supported by Grant No. 2017-MU-AX-0006 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+This project (website) was supported by Grant No. 2019-MU-AX-0006 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.